junxit/us-congress-bills-110/metadata.md

 - 2007-10-30 — Mr. Clay moved to suspend the rules and pass the bill.
 - 2007-10-30 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 415 - 0 (Roll no. 1019). (text: CR H12197)
 - 2007-10-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 415 - 0 (Roll no. 1019).(text: CR H12197)
+- 2007-11-01 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.